undiabler/golang-async-channels/README.md

 Working on "1-test13"...
 ```

-#### 1. You workers are slow
+#### 1. Your workers are slow

-In this case, if nobody is listening to job channel, you items will be placed to temp slice, and send to job channel in future.
+In this case, if nobody is listening to job channel, your items will be placed to temp slice, and send to job channel in future.
 ```
 1/received message: 2-test9
 1/received message (2-test9) proxified to job, 0 latency